sunfounder/ai-lab-kit/docs/source/quick_start/assemble_power_hat.rst

 .. _assemble_hat:

-Assemble and Power on Fusion HAT (Important)
+Assemble and Power on Fusion HAT+ (Important)
 =======================================================

-Connect Fusion HAT to Raspberry Pi
+Connect Fusion HAT+ to Raspberry Pi
 ----------------------------------------

-Here, we'll teach you how to assemble the Fusion HAT.
+Here, we'll teach you how to assemble the Fusion HAT+.

 #.
 Assemble the base.
 #.
 Stick the battery to the base.
 #.
 Secure the Raspberry Pi with with standoffs.
 #.
 Connect the FPC cable to the Raspberry Pi.
 (We will assemble it and the Camera Module when assembled the pan-tilt.)
 #.
-Plug the Fusion HAT into the 40-pin connector on the Raspberry Pi.
+Plug the Fusion HAT+ into the 40-pin connector on the Raspberry Pi.
 #. **Insert the battery.** (This is very important.
-If you don't insert the battery, the Fusion HAT will not work.)
+If you don't insert the battery, the Fusion HAT+ will not work.)

 For the details of the assembly, please check the video below.